atereshkov/EXPLogger/README.md

 ### Cocoapods

-To use EXPLogger with CocoaPods add this to your Podfile (Swift 3):
+To use EXPLogger with CocoaPods add this to your Podfile:

 ```
 pod 'EXPLogger', '~> 1.0.3'